ABHINEET4/Tooltip-React-Skill-Test1-Coding-Ninjas/src/Readme.md

 Instructions :-

 Clone this repository to your local machine.
 Install the necessary dependencies using the command npm install.
 Start the development server using npm start.
-Open your web browser and navigate to http://localhost:3000 to see the application in action.
+Open your web browser and navigate https://lively-semolina-ebe4bf.netlify.app/ to see the application in action.

 Tooltip Functionality :-